marianudo/dotvim/README.md

 Repository to hold my shared vim configuration.

-Plugins are installed as a [Pathogen] (https://github.com/tpope/vim-pathogen) bundles inside bundle/ directory.
+Plugins are installed as [Pathogen] (https://github.com/tpope/vim-pathogen) bundles inside bundle/ directory.

 They have been configured as git submodules to easy their installation in other machines, and also to facilitate keep them updated.